ThomasLaPiana/rox/README.md

 Rox gives you the ability to build your own devtools CLI using YAML files.
 Tasks and Pipelines are dynamically added to the CLI as subcommands at runtime.
 The flexibility of `rox` intends to makes it easier for dev teams to standardize their workflows without writing endless "glue" scripts.

-The subcommands and their help messages are automatically populated at runtime from the `name` and `description` of each `task`.
+The subcommands and their help messages are automatically populated at runtime from the `name` and `description` of each `task` or `pipeline`.

 See [gameslog](https://github.com/ThomasLaPiana/gameslog-rs) for an example of usage in a real project.